editor-js/awesome-editorjs/readme.md

 * [Walkthrough](http://walkthrough.so/) - Write great codelab style tutorials.
 * [Drafts](https://drafts.surge.sh/) - Web based text editor for writing quick drafts
 * [Cai](https://cai.so) - AI Writer, Content Generator & Writing Assistant
+* [Chronopin](https://chronopin.com) - Track the release dates of your favorite games and interests.
+Also share, review, and comment on your posts with a like-minded community.

 ### Open source projects